Git Ops Workshop

 Press the sync

-button to sync the application with your forked repository.
-Your cat app is now deployed using ArgoCD.
+button to sync the application with your forked repository: Your cat app is now deployed using ArgoCD.

-ArgoCD can DevOps itself
+ArgoCD can GitOps itself

-Setup ArgoCD using DevOps
+Setup ArgoCD using GitOps

-Open the argocd.Application and change repoURL
+Open the argocd.Application manifest file and change repoURL

 to your forked repository.